Evolving dynamics of the Sudan conflict: Implications for humanitarian action and civil society

 About the author

 Abdel-Monim El Jak is a consultant with CDAC Network’s Local Lifelines Sudan project.
-He worked as a political analyst, advisor, and a democracy, peace and human rights specialist since 2000.
+He has worked as a political analyst, advisor, and a democracy, peace and human rights specialist since 2000.
 Abdel-Monim consulted on peace, political processes, and civic engagement during his work as a senior staffer with the UN mission in Khartoum, the United States Agency for International Development in Juba, and with the Forum of Federation.